 In order to fully participate in the practical exercises please bring the following materials/equipment to the first class:

 - Fine black fibre tip pens

 - Glue stick

 - Magic marker or brush pen in the skin colour of your choice

 - Camera and film or a digital camera

 - Fabric scissors

 - Paper scissors

 As part of your research you will be required to do some printing.
-Please bring a small amount of cash to the course on your first day to credit your printing account.
-It is unlikely you will need to spend more than £5.
+Students will be required to put a minimum of £2 on a printing account and pay by debit or credit card – the tutor will advise you during your course.
 Please be aware you may also need to purchase a small amount of fabric for draping on the stand during week 3.